Learn about the resources available to you while working during COVID-19.

 - For technical resources, visit the UBC IT Guide to Working off Campus

 - For guidelines and proper workstation setup, visit Working Remotely Ergonomics

 - Are you a manager or supervisor?
-View relevant information and FAQ for managing during COVID-19.
+View relevant information and FAQ for Managing employees during COVID-19

 Mental health supports and resources

 There are a number of mental health resources available at the university:

 - Building Mental Health: tools and resources for managers, heads, and deans

 - Helping a colleague in distress

 - UBC Employee and Family Assistance Program (EFAP) plan members and their dependents can contact Lifeworks by Morneau Shepell at 1-800-387-4765

 - UBC extended health benefits